United-Way-Achievement-Club/uw_database/README.md

     python --version

-Contact Sruti at sruti@gatech.edu for AWS credentials and aws cli configuration instructions.
+Contact Sruti at sruti@gatech.edu for AWS credentials.
 Without the AWS credentials on your machine, you will not be able to access the files and images when running the application locally.
+If you want to create your own S3 bucket for this application, follow [these steps](docs/s3_setup.md)

 Then, follow these steps.